AvianNetwork/electrumx/docs/environment.rst

   served all at once or not at all, an obvious avenue for abuse.
   :envvar:`MAX_SEND` is a stop-gap until the protocol is improved to admit incremental history requests.
-Each history entry is approximately 100 bytes, so the default is equivalent to a history limit of around 10,000 entries, which should be ample for most legitimate users.
-If you use a higher default, bear in mind one client can request history for multiple addresses.
+Each history entry is approximately 100 bytes so the default is equivalent to a history limit of around 10,000 entries, which should be ample for most legitimate users.
+If you use a higher default bear in mind one client can request history for multiple addresses.
 Also note that the largest raw transaction you will be able to serve to a client is just under half of :envvar:`MAX_SEND`, as each raw byte becomes 2